brimdata/zed/docs/tutorials/zq-primer.md

 ```
 As we said,
 you can't tell by looking at either value what the types of both `a` and `b`
 should be.
-But if you merge the values into a common type, things being to make
+But if you merge the values into a common type, things begin to make
 sense, e.g.,
 ```mdtest-command
 echo '{a:1,b:null}{a:null,b:[2,3,4]}' | zq -z fuse -